Suzie Bates: Cricket

 In November 2018, she was named in the Adelaide Strikers' squad for the 2018–19 Women's Big Bash League season.
 In January 2020, she was named in New Zealand's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In September 2020, in the first match against Australia, Bates took her 50th wicket in WT20I cricket.

 In November 2020, Bates was nominated for the Rachael Heyhoe-Flint Award for ICC Female Cricketer of the Decade, and the award for women's ODI cricketer of the decade.
 In February 2022, she was named in New Zealand's team for the 2022 Women's Cricket World Cup in New Zealand.

 In April 2022, Bates was named the Super Smash Player of the Year at the annual Otago Cricket Awards.
 In June 2022, Bates was named in New Zealand's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

 In September 2024 she was named in the New Zealand squad for the 2024 ICC Women's T20 World Cup.

 Bates was named in the New Zealand squad for their ODI tour to India in October 2024.

+On 23 April 2026, Bates announced she would retire from international cricket following the conclusion of the 2026 ICC Women's T20 World Cup in England.
+She played her final international match for New Zealand on 27 June 2026 against England, where she and teammates Sophie Devine and Lea Tahuhu received a guard of honour from both teams, marking the end of her 20-year international career.